 You will also need to use the restore option when setting up new Umbraco Cloud environments.
 The restore option also comes in really handy if you have content editors creating content on the Live or Staging environments and you want to work with this content when building templates on the Development environment or on your Local clone.

-1. When starting up the project locally
+Restore when starting up the project locally

 The first time you run your project locally you will have the option to restore your content and media before going to the Umbraco backoffice.